dschoenig/eat/readme.md

 Tools to create and manage a relational database based on the evidence assessment tool by Mupepele et al. (2016).

 ## Create Database
-To create an empty database for evidence assessment, use
+To create an empty database in SQLite for evidence assessment, run:

-    sqlite3 db/loe.db < src/eat_sqlite.sql
+    sqlite3 db/loe.db < src/create_db_sqlite.sql

   from the root directory.